crossplane/docs/content/master/concepts/claims.md

 By default, creating a Claim creates a new composite resource.
 Claims can also link to existing composite resources.

-A use case for Claiming existing composite resources may be slow to provision resources.
+A use case for claiming existing composite resources may be slow to provision resources.
 Composite resources can be pre-provisioned and a Claim can use those resources without waiting for their creation.